Builditluc/wiki-tui/docs/docs/changelog/index.md

 - Change the application pattern to a component-based architecture
 - Change the logging library used to `tracing`
 - Change the cli library from `structopt` to `clap`
+- Change the configuration layout of the keybindings
 - Improve debug panic messages using `better-panic`
 - Improve release panic messages using `human-panic`
 - Improve the cli interface